-- 5.2.1 The REB Chair or designee will provide new REB Office Personnel with an overall orientation to the REB including a general overview of the policies and procedures pertinent to their role in support of the REB; - 5.2.2 New REB Office Personnel will receive an orientation package.
-Before commencing their official duties in the REB office, REB Office Personnel are expected to read and become familiar with the information; - 5.2.3 New REB Office Personnel will receive training on the REB SOPs and will be expected to be knowledgeable and compliant with the SOPs; - 5.2.4 New REB Office Personnel are required to complete the TCPS online tutorial, and are encouraged to complete additional and ongoing relevant education and training in research ethics and in the conduct of research; - 5.2.5 REB Office Personnel are encouraged to attend conferences and educational sessions pertaining to human participant research protection, such as the CAREB annual general meeting and CAREB regional meetings.
-The REB office will support such activities to the extent possible and as appropriate to the responsibilities of REB Office Personnel.
-Conference attendance is based on availability of funding and other practical considerations (e.g., workload, staffing, conference location); - 5.2.6 New or revised policies and SOPs will be disseminated to the REB Office Personnel: - 5.2.7 REB Office Personnel are encouraged to engage in self-directed learning to enhance their ability to fulfill their responsibilities.
+- 5.1.5 Ongoing ethics education in areas germane to the REB members' responsibilities may be provided at REB meetings; - 5.1.6 New or revised policies and SOPs will be disseminated to the new REB members; - 5.1.7 REB members are encouraged to engage in self-directed learning in research ethics and in the conduct of research to enhance their ability to fulfill their responsibilities. - 5.2 Training and Education Research Ethics Staff - 5.2.1 The Director, Research Ethics establishes the educational and training requirements for Research Ethics staff and others who perform related administrative duties.
+Initial and ongoing training for Research Ethics staff may be provided by the Director, Research Ethics or their designee, and/or the REB Chair or designee and is documented by the Research Ethics staff ; - 5.2.2 New Research Ethics staff will receive an orientation package.
+Before commencing their official duties in Research Ethics, Research Ethics staff are expected to read and become familiar with the information; - 5.2.3 New Research Ethics staff will receive training on the REB SOPs and will be expected to be knowledgeable and compliant with the SOPs; - 5.2.4 New Research Ethics staff are required to complete the TCPS online tutorial, and are encouraged to complete additional and ongoing relevant education and training in research ethics and in the conduct of research; - 5.2.5 Research Ethics staff are encouraged to attend conferences and educational sessions pertaining to human participant research protection, such as the CAREB annual general meeting and CAREB regional meetings.
+Research Ethics will support such activities to the extent possible and as appropriate to the responsibilities of Research Ethics staff .
+Conference attendance is based on availability of funding and other practical considerations (e.g., workload, staffing, conference location); - 5.2.6 New or revised policies and SOPs will be disseminated to the Research Ethics staff ; - 5.2.7 Research Ethics staff are encouraged to engage in self-directed learning to enhance their ability to fulfill their responsibilities.